andrewdavidmackenzie/flow/flowr/examples/sequence/DESCRIPTION.md

 Description
 ===
-A flow that generates a sequence of output numbers in a range between two input numbers
+A flow that generates a sequence of output numbers in a range between two input numbers.
+The sequence starts at 2, with steps of 3, and a limit of 100 - so 98 should be the last number output, followed by a "Sequence done" string.

 Root Diagram
 ===